marinafomicheva/book_recommender_ENG/README.md

 - **Cosine Similarity of Plots**:
 This approach represents each book's plot numerically using TF-IDF and calculates cosine similarity between them to recommend books with similar themes or plots.
 - **Named Entities in Plots**:
-Focused on extracting named entities (e.g., characters, locations, events) mentioned in the plots and using them to establish similarities between books.
+This approach is focused on extracting named entities (e.g., characters, locations, events) mentioned in the plots and using them to establish similarities between books.
 - **Topic Modeling using Latent Dirichlet Allocation (LDA)**:
 This approach applies Latent Dirichlet Allocation (LDA) to identify underlying topics in book plots, representing each book's plot as a distribution over these topics.